arareddy/website-hugo/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi!
 I am a third-year PhD student at [Northwestern University](https://www.northwestern.edu) in the [CS theory group](https://theory.cs.northwestern.edu) very fortunate to be advised by [Prof. Konstantin Makarychev](http://konstantin.makarychev.net/) and [Prof. Aravindan Vijayaraghavan](https://users.eecs.northwestern.edu/~aravindv/).
-Before joining Northwestern, I was an undergrad at [Indian Institute of Technology Kanpur](https://iitk.ac.in) where Imajored in Computer Science and Engineering, and minored in Physics.
+Before joining Northwestern, I was an undergrad at [Indian Institute of Technology Kanpur](https://iitk.ac.in) where I majored in Computer Science and Engineering, and minored in Physics.

 I am broadly interested in theoretical computer science.
 Presently, I am working on projects related to Approximation algorithms and Theoretical machine learning.